 The Brighton Healthy Ageing Testbed will build upon previous pioneering work in the area carried out by the University of Brighton, which has provided input in diverse areas of expertise including nursing, allied health, digital design, and architecture.

-To help build a healthier ageing future for more people, the University will explore ways to improve the provision of care for older people not just at home, but looking at wider amenities, connections, and environment beyond the home.
-This will also help connect people and communities, while reducing demands on stretched public services.
+To help build a healthier ageing future for more people, the University will explore ways to improve the provision of care for older people not just at home, but by looking at wider amenities, connections, and the environment beyond the home.
+This will also help connect people and communities while reducing demands on stretched public services.